HussamGoda/Final-Project/README.md

 **Machine Learning Models**
 -
 In this part of the report, Machine Learning modeling is summarised.

 Initially, Pair Plots were created to investigate relationships between features and understand the degree of linearity/no-linearity that may exist.
-The plot below shows a total of nine sub-plots, six of which are scatter plots. such plots show the relationship between two numerical features for each case status (orange circles for "Certified" status and blue circles for "Denied" status)
+The plot below shows a total of 9 sub-plots, 6 of which are scatter plots. such plots show the relationship between two numerical features for each case status (orange circles for "Certified" status and blue circles for "Denied" status).
+Looking at the plots, one may conclude that non-linearity dictates relationships between the input features.

+The remaining plots (3 plots) show the distribution of each numerical feature for each visa status.
+The "prevailing wage" appears to be normally distributed (relatively speaking).
+The distributions of "no_of_employees" and "yr_of_estab" are skewed to the left and the right respectively.

 ![image](https://github.com/HussamGoda/Final-Project/assets/135322159/97ae2386-68ac-41a5-b597-ccd4adc0a510)